American Library Association, February 9, 2015. http://www.ala.org/acrl/standards/ilframework

 Research help desk: The library research help desk is staffed seven days a week for a large proportion of the hours the library is open, including all of the busiest hours.
 A student with a research problem can simply approach the desk – no appointment is necessary – and speak with an experienced librarian.
 We are committed to a teaching approach to reference service.
 That is, we do not simply find information for the student.
 We help them through the research process, teaching as we go.

-Research consultations: Students and faculty have the opportunity to make an appointment for a one-on-one research consultation with a librarian.
-This allows them to have the librarian’s undivided attention for an extended period of time, and is appropriate for more in-depth research problems.
+Research consultations: Students and faculty have the opportunity to make an appointment for a one-on-one research consultation with a Research Coach.
+This allows them to have undivided assistance for an extended period of time, and is appropriate for more in-depth research problems.
 Again, the focus is on teaching research skills, not just answering the research question.

 Special Collections: The library’s Special Collection & Archives department frequently partners with professors to expose classes to the research opportunities available through their many unique collections.
 This provides opportunity for instruction in the specialized research skills needed with primary source materials.